HaileyLiData/operations_analytics_portfolio/operations_research_optimization/README.md

-## Analytical Work
+# Operations Research and Optimization

-This repository contains optimization modeling exercises and quantitative decision-analysis projects focused on operational problem-solving and analytical modeling.
+This repository contains analytical coursework and optimization modeling exercises focused on quantitative decision-making, operational optimization, and constrained system analysis.

-Key areas include:
+## Key Areas

-* linear programming and constrained optimization
+- linear programming and constrained optimization
+- simplex method and duality analysis
-* transportation and assignment modeling
+- transportation and assignment modeling
-* sensitivity and dual-value analysis
+- sensitivity and shadow-price interpretation
-* operational trade-off evaluation
+- operational trade-off evaluation
-* quantitative decision-making workflows
+- quantitative decision-modeling workflows

+## Analytical Focus

-The work emphasizes both mathematical rigor and practical interpretation of optimization results within managerial and operational contexts.
+The work emphasizes optimization thinking, mathematical reasoning, and practical interpretation of operational decision systems within business and management contexts.

 ## Academic Context

-Projects were completed as part of **MSE603 – Principles of Operations Research** in the Master of Management Sciences (MMSc) program at the University of Waterloo.
+Materials were developed through graduate-level coursework in operations research and optimization modeling, including MSE603 – Principles of Operations Research in the Master of Management Sciences (MMSc) program at the University of Waterloo.